 How to report on inaccessible manholes

-Your report should recommend that safe access to the roof void must be provided before it can be inspected.
+Your customer documentation should recommend that safe access to the roof void must be provided before it can be inspected.
 You should also recommend that safe entry and inspection of the roof void should be carried out prior to a purchase decision.

 This may involve a new manhole being fitted in an area from which safe and reasonable access can be made.

 Your customer will also appreciate you explaining why it’s important that you safely access the roof void.
 Explain verbally (unless that’s not at all possible) so you have covered all bases and done your best to make them fully aware of the situation.

 Be aware that even if you can’t find the manhole initially, it may still exist in the property.
 Often they’re placed out of sight and/or where they won’t be noticed.
 This includes inside cupboards and laundries, in bathrooms behind false panelling, and between cupboards where the fridge is placed.

 Sometimes they’re located too far out from a wall and/or are too narrow for the ladder to go through the opening.
 Frequently they’re placed close to an outer wall where the pitch of the roof hampers access.